 CHS Pharma Inc. (CHS) is a Biotechnology Development Company located in South Florida.
 CHS owns an Intellectual property portfolio for potential treatments related to Ischemic Stroke, Dry Macular Degeneration as well as other age related disorders such as Alzheimer’s disease.
 These technologies were developed by Dr. Jang-Yen Wu, Dr. Howard Prentice and their colleagues.
 Dr. Wu is a Senior Fellow and Distinguished Professor at Florida Atlantic University’s Charles E. Schmidt College of Medicine.
-Dr. Prentice is an Associate Professor of Biomedical Science in the Charles E. Schmidt College of Medicine.
+Dr. Prentice is a Professor of Biomedical Science in the Charles E. Schmidt College of Medicine.
 Dr. Wu has published more than 300 papers in journals such as Science, Nature, PNAS, among others.
 He has made a great impact in biomedical sciences, particularly in basic and translational neuroscience and is recognized as one of the most cited scientists in the world identified by Current Contents/ISI (2002).
 In translational neuroscience, Dr. Wu and his team have developed several mechanism-based treatments for neurodegenerative diseases including Parkinson’s disease, Ischemic Stroke, Alzheimer’s disease and Epilepsy.
 His inventions are quite novel and several patents have been awarded to him and his team.
 Dr. Prentice has over 70 publications in numerous journals including PNAS, EMBO Journal, Cell, Molecular Neurobiology, and Molecular and Cell Biology.
 Dr. Prentice’s principal research interests are in tissue hypoxia and ischemia and in molecular pathways of neuroprotection in stroke therapy.

 According to a market research report published by Transparency Market Research “Acute Ischemic Stroke Diagnosis and Treatment Market - Global Industry Analysis, Size, Share, Growth, Trends and Forecast, 2014 - 2020” the global acute ischemic stroke diagnosis and treatment market was valued at USD 1.2 billion in 2013 and is estimated to reach a market worth of USD 1.9 billion in 2020, growing at a CAGR of 6.3% from 2014 to 2020.
 Based on geography, the acute ischemic stroke diagnosis and treatment market is segmented as North America, Europe, Asia-Pacific and Rest of the World (RoW).
 North America represented the largest regional market for acute ischemic stroke primarily due to the increase in ischemic stroke surgeries and introduction of technologically advanced medical devices and products.
 For instance, (THE) American Heart Association stated that stroke is considered the third leading cause of death in developed nations of the world such as the U.S. and Canada.
 Moreover, it has also stated that there are around 795,000 patients diagnosed with stroke in the U.S. every year, where 85% of the total cases were identified as acute ischemic stroke.
 The National Institute of Health (NIH) stated that healthcare cost for the treatment of stroke exceeds USD 73 billion in the U.S. every year.
 Europe accounted for the second largest share in the global acute ischemic stroke diagnosis and treatment market.
 Large geriatric population base is one of the key factors driving the growth of acute ischemic stroke diagnosis and treatment market in this region.
 Asia-Pacific is expected to grow at the highest CAGR from 2014 to 2020, owing to rising awareness among people and presence of a substantial number of potential population with ischemic stroke